amorris28/artificial_ecosystem_selection/protocol.md

 ###  Andrew Morris

-### Things I would like to determine with this first experiment
+### Things I would like to determine with preliminary experiments
-These could potentially be answered with multiple experiments to minimize astronomical amounts of replication.
 - What transmission rate balances fidelity (heritability) with variation between generations?
   - 1, 5, 10% by volume?
 This could be one experiment.
+  - Inoculating at 2 or 3 transmission rates helps to test the tradeoff between heritability and introducing genetic variation (i.e. R=h^2S).
 - How many replicate lines are needed to break up spurious correlations?
-  - 3?
-This could be done with a power analysis.
+  - I think we decided, arbitrarily, on 3 lines based on logistical limitations
+- At what concentration to incubate? i.e. high affinity versus low-affinity
+  - I'm not sure it makes sense to incubate upland samples at wetland concentrations, although maybe the signal would be stronger (i.e. higher oxidation rates) at higher methane concentrations
 - What is a reasonable number of replicates across all variables to measure flux?
   - Reps x Lines x Transmission rates x Processes x High vs. Low
   - 10 reps, 3 lines, with just one process and transmission rate and only select for high oxidation would result in 30 bottles with a minimum of 90 gas measurements per generation.